Books and printed items

 Search the online catalogue of books and printed items

 The online catalogue includes most of the library’s printed material, but there is still work to do, and some material has not yet been added.
-If you don’t find what you need, or if your search doesn’t bring up the results you expected, please contact the librarian.
+If you don’t find what you need, or if your search doesn’t bring up the results you expected, please contact a librarian.

 All of our records have searchable subject headings.
 Books of local interest may often be found by keyword searching for the name of a town or district in the ‘subjects’ index.